MALAYSIA | Marooned at the Melaka Dutch Square

 ONE OF THE LIFE-SIZED DIORAMAS INSIDE THE MUSEUM |

 Most of the structures around the Melaka Dutch Square have been turned into museums.
 They have an Islamic Museum, an Architecture Museum, a Peoples Museum, a History & Ethnography Museum.
-Think of a museum, they probably have it (joking).
-It’s too bad that we were only able to check out the Architecture Museum since a.) we really didn’t have much time, b.) it was conveniently located right along the street en route to our hotel, and c.) it was free of charge and we thought it has air-conditioning.
+Think of a museum and they probably have it (joking).
+It’s too bad that we were only able to check out the Architecture Museum since a.) we really didn’t have much time, b.) it was conveniently located right along the street en route to our hotel, and c.) it was free of charge and it has air-conditioning.

 Oh let’s not kid ourselves.
 It was probably just c.).